idiap/bob/src/python/io/doc/index.rst

 ======================

 The loading and saving functionality are a bit of old news...
-Let's look into more interesting operations one can do with an ``io.Arrayset``, specifically to build one from ground up.
+Let's look into more interesting operations one can do with an :py:class:`torch.io.Arrayset`, specifically to build one from ground up.

-To build an Arrayset, you may call ``io.Arrayset.append()`` as many times you
+To build an Arrayset, you may call :py:meth:`torch.io.Arrayset.append()` as many times you need:
-need:

 .. code-block:: python